alirobe/get-spsite/README.md

 # SharePoint Resources

-This is a collection of SharePoint resources for professionals.
+A curated collection of trusted resources for end users, admins, and developers.

 ## Links